Dynamic Origin-Destination Matrix Prediction with Line Graph Neural Networks and Kalman Filter: Case Study

-In Fig. \ref{fig:results_one_step}, the first sub-figure is the O-D pair with higher flows while the second sub-figure is the one with lower flows.
-In Table \ref{table:high_flows}, we investigate the performance when flows are less than and more than 100 vehicles per 15 minutes.
-The results show that Kalman filter has better performance when the flow is high.
-In Kalman filter, the predicted O-D flows are obtained by the summation of deviations with historical O-D flows.
-The time-series pattern of O-D pair with higher flow is more significant than that with lower flow.
-Historical O-D flows have greater effect on the final prediction results.
-Since FL-GCN is designed to minimize the whole prediction errors, it has better performance when the flow is less than 100 vehicles per interval.
+In this section, the effect of mixing weight on prediction performance is analyzed.
+The results in Table \ref{table:high_flows} show the performance when flows are less than and more than $100$ veh / $15 \min$.
+Kalman filter yields better performance in the high flow level, especially when we use $RMSE$ and $RMSN$ as metrics.
+In Kalman filter, the predicted O-D flows are obtained by the summation of deviations and historical O-D flows.
+The pattern of O-D pair with higher flow is more significant than that with lower flow.
+Historical O-D flows have greater impact on the final prediction when the flow is high.

-Above all, we can conclude that FL-GCN performs better than Kalman filter for predicting the whole O-D demands, especially when we use CNN to capture historical O-D correlations.
-Deep neural networks in FL-GCN can approximate better nonlinearity in dynamic transportation systems.
-This structure has potential in solving transportation problems with spatial-temporal features.
-Kalman filter has better performance when the O-D flow is high due to greater effect of historical O-D flows.
+The results in Table \ref{table:average_results} show that deep neural networks provide better performance than Kalman filter.
+We then use deep neural networks to output basic prediction and add proportional outputs of Kalman filter.
+Figure \ref{fig:results_two_three_step} shows that when FL-GCN is better than Kalman filter, there still exist some scenarios where the prediction errors in Kalman filter are less than those in deep neural networks, which indicates that Kalman filter can offset some worse predictions in FL-GCN.
+Combining both methods can increase prediction robustness to improve long-term performance.

-In addition, FL-GCN is more convenient to implement than Kalman filter.
-In Kalman filter, we need to prepare initial O-D flows, initial covariance matrix, transition matrix, assignment matrix, and transition errors for prediction and update steps.
-The predicted state vectors are deviated from historical data.
-We need to add historical O-D flows to get the final results.
-In FL-GCN, we only need to prepare O-D flows, link flows, and neural network parameters to implement the model.
+The mixing parameter is a key factor in determining the final outputs.
+Figure \ref{fig:rmse_rmsn_ratio} shows that MAE, RMSE and RMSN would change with the ratio of deep neural networks under three prediction steps.
+The results indicate that prediction errors would firstly decrease as we increase the weight of neural networks.
+The curves have the lowest prediction errors when the ratio is 0.8.
+After that, prediction errors would increase as we add Kalman filter.
+The results show that deep neural networks play a major part in predicting O-D flows, and adding proportional outputs of Kalman filter could improve prediction performance.